What are ankle ulcers?

 - previous leg swelling

-- history of blood clots
+- a history of blood clots

 - varicose veins

-- history of inflammatory diseases
+- a history of inflammatory diseases

-And always drink plenty of fluids, eat a healthy diet, and get adequate rest and exercise.
+Always drink plenty of fluids, eat a healthy diet, and get adequate rest and exercise.
 Good overall health will speed your healing process.

 One way to prevent the development of venous stasis ulcers is to elevate your legs above your heart for at least 30 minutes, several times per day.
 Limit prolonged standing or sitting.
 This helps reduce the pressure and swelling that can cause venous stasis ulcers.
 It will also aid in blood circulation.